snnack123/AltametricsCodingChallenge/client/README.md

 ## Unfinished work
 - Technical debt - The code requires restructuring.
 In essence, it is advisable to generate several smaller components that are essential across multiple pages.
+- Responsiveness - Need to make the left sidebar responsive.